Implementing Laws At-a-Glance

 Fines of up to EUR 100,000 may be imposed on organizations that:

-Employ 250 or more employees and that violate the requirements to establish internal reporting channels;
+Employ 250 or more employees and violate the requirements to establish internal reporting channels;

-Take disciplinary action against an employee whistleblower without the permission of the Competent Authority (where permission is required); or
+Take any employment measure against an employee whistleblower with the status of “protected whistleblower” without the approval of the Competent Authority (where approval is required); or

 Threaten to retaliate against, or attempt to retaliate against, a whistleblower.